 You can also partially lock the service using CTM.
-For how to switch a J2EE application by locking the CTM schedule queue, see 3.7 Controlling the locking of requests in the uCosminexus Application Server Expansion Guide.
+For how to switch a J2EE application by locking the CTM schedule queue, see 3.7 Locking and controlling requests in the uCosminexus Application Server Expansion Guide.

 (2) Replacing a J2EE application using the re-deploy functionality